cadolphs/aoc_2022/docs/day07.md

 is a good example where a _simple_ test case (the input on the AOC problem page) doesn't catch _all_ the subtleties of the true input.

 Now that this is fixed, we can easily solve part 2 as well, with iterators and filters.
 Let's go.

+And finally, the code is a big mess because I hacked everything together in one loop.
+We can probably refactor that and clean it up.
+We have the tests that will catch if we mess up anything too big.

+First, the device module is getting too big.
+Let's split it into separate modules.